-We underlined the fact that for global investigation of strongly multimodal high dimensional cost functions, importance samplers need to devote some of their samples to reducing trapping in local minima, rather than focusing only on performing their target computation.
+In this paper, we underlined the fact that for global investigation of strongly multimodal high dimensional cost functions, importance samplers need to devote some of their samples to reducing trapping in local minima, rather than focusing only on performing their target computation.
 With this in mind, we presented an MCMC sampler designed to accelerate the exploration of different minima, based on the 'hyperdynamics' method from computational chemistry.
 It uses local cost gradients and curvatures to construct a modified cost function that focuses samples towards regions with low gradient and at least one negative curvature, which are likely to contain the transition states (low cost saddle points with one negative curvature direction) of the original cost.
-Our experimental results demonstrate that the method significantly improves inter-minimum exploration behaviour in the problem of monocular articulated 3D human pose estimation.
+Our experimental results demonstrate that the method significantly improves inter-minimum exploration behavior in the problem of monocular articulated 3D human pose estimation.

-Our future work will focus on deriving alternative, computationally more efficient biased sampling distributions.
+An interesting research direction would be the derivation and investigation of alternative, computationally more efficient biased sampling distributions.